About the ISLPR Test

 Why?
 Unlike other English tests, the ISLPR® is a personal, one-to-one English test.
-This means, the content of the test is specific to your needs.
+This means the content of the test is specific to your background and needs.

 ”I found if you have some tricks and some fortune, you can pass other tests.
 ISLPR is different; you have to be good to get the score you need.
 For ISLPR you just have to improve your English.
 With other tests you don’t have to understand the texts; you just have to attempt to answer the questions…”